-The second stage of engagement was scheduled and conducted from late August to early October 2022.
-The purpose of this stage was to seek feedback on this Strategy and test findings of the previous engagement with the community.
-This stage included a variety of engagement activities, such as different types of information sessions, on-line and hard copy survey, an updated Participate Nillumbik page as the online consultation platform, including use of an interactive mapping tool.
+The second stage of engagement is scheduled to be conducted from late August to early October 2022.
+The purpose of the stage is to seek feedback on this Strategy and test findings of previous engagement with the community.
+This stage is expected to include a variety of engagement activities, such as different types of information sessions, on-line and hard copy survey, an updated Participate Nillumbik page as the online consultation platform, including use of an interactive mapping tool.